How to Keep Your Cat Safe

 Avoid a trip to the vet or unnecessary worry by checking each room of your house for hazards to your cat.
 From cords he might chew to plants he can't eat, you have to make sure you remove and store anything they might get into.
-We don't want him to get hurt, or damage your house, by getting into things he shouldn't.

 Items to remove from your cat's reach: